Exchange Traded Concepts LLC Grows Position in Skyline Champion Co. (NYSE:SKY)

-Exchange Traded Concepts LLC grew its position in Skyline Champion Co.
-(NYSE:SKY – Get Rating) by 51.4% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 663 shares of the company’s stock after buying an additional 225 shares during the quarter.
-Exchange Traded Concepts LLC’s holdings in Skyline Champion were worth $52,000 at the end of the most recent quarter.
+Exchange Traded Concepts LLC lifted its stake in shares of Skyline Champion Co.
+(NYSE:SKY – Get Rating) by 51.4% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 663 shares of the company’s stock after acquiring an additional 225 shares during the period.
+Exchange Traded Concepts LLC’s holdings in Skyline Champion were worth $52,000 as of its most recent SEC filing.

-Other hedge funds have also recently made changes to their positions in the company.
+Other institutional investors and hedge funds also recently bought and sold shares of the company.
 Clearstead Advisors LLC acquired a new stake in shares of Skyline Champion during the third quarter valued at $38,000.
-O Shaughnessy Asset Management LLC boosted its stake in Skyline Champion by 46.4% in the 3rd quarter.
-O Shaughnessy Asset Management LLC now owns 2,693 shares of the company’s stock worth $162,000 after buying an additional 854 shares during the last quarter.
-Advisor Group Holdings Inc. boosted its stake in Skyline Champion by 194.1% in the 3rd quarter.
-Advisor Group Holdings Inc. now owns 4,565 shares of the company’s stock worth $274,000 after buying an additional 3,013 shares during the last quarter.
-Marshall Wace LLP acquired a new stake in Skyline Champion in the 3rd quarter worth about $311,000.
+O Shaughnessy Asset Management LLC boosted its stake in shares of Skyline Champion by 46.4% during the third quarter.
+O Shaughnessy Asset Management LLC now owns 2,693 shares of the company’s stock valued at $162,000 after acquiring an additional 854 shares during the last quarter.
+Advisor Group Holdings Inc. boosted its stake in shares of Skyline Champion by 194.1% during the third quarter.
+Advisor Group Holdings Inc. now owns 4,565 shares of the company’s stock valued at $274,000 after acquiring an additional 3,013 shares during the last quarter.
+Marshall Wace LLP acquired a new stake in shares of Skyline Champion during the third quarter valued at $311,000.
 Finally, Schonfeld Strategic Advisors LLC acquired a new stake in Skyline Champion in the 3rd quarter worth about $354,000.
-Institutional investors and hedge funds own 95.46% of the company’s stock.

-In related news, EVP Joseph A. Kimmell sold 6,931 shares of the business’s stock in a transaction that occurred on Tuesday, February 15th.
-The stock was sold at an average price of $74.85, for a total transaction of $518,785.35.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-6.90% of the stock is currently owned by company insiders.
+95.46% of the stock is currently owned by institutional investors and hedge funds.

 Shares of SKY opened at $68.53 on Thursday.
 The firm has a market cap of $3.89 billion, a price-to-earnings ratio of 20.10 and a beta of 2.07.
 The stock has a 50 day moving average of $68.47 and a 200-day moving average of $69.62.
 The company has a current ratio of 2.24, a quick ratio of 1.59 and a debt-to-equity ratio of 0.02.
 Skyline Champion Co. has a 52 week low of $38.96 and a 52 week high of $85.92.